Refugee Travel Document Processing Time: How to Solve Timing Issues

 3. What to Avoid: Travel to Your Country of Claimed Persecution

-As someone with refugee or asylum status in the United States, traveling back to your country of claimed prosecution can have severe consequences to your immigration status in the United States.
+As someone with refugee or asylum status in the United States, including those asking how long does it take to get asylum in USA, traveling back to your country of claimed prosecution can have severe consequences to your immigration status in the United States.
 Such travel may be seen as a demonstration that your fear of persecution from that country is not genuine.
 In addition, such travel may be interpreted as a demonstration that you have voluntarily availed yourself to the protection of that country.

 Which respect to the country from which you are a refugee or asylee, the I-131 requires you to answer the following questions: